DanBertrand/DanBertrand/README.md

 ###### About me
 + Looking for a job opportunity as web developer, preferably frontend.
-+ Currently learning Three.js, TypeScript and Docker / Kubernetes
++ Currently learning TypeScript and Docker
 ###### Tech Stack
 + Ruby on Rails | Rspec | PostgreSQL
 + Javascript ES6 | ReactJS